Skip to main content

 Sources

-Last updated: February 2026.
-Dates shown are based on PRC's published schedule and historical patterns.
+Last updated: May 27, 2026.
+Dates shown match PRC's 2026 Schedule of Examinations and historical release patterns.
 Verify all dates and requirements with PRC before filing.